roman-ellerbrock/QuTree/docs/sphinx/tutorial_3.rst

 Exercise 3
 ===========

-We want to find out how many coefficients are required to represent the multilayer-wavefunction of different chemical and model systems.
+We calcualte the number of coefficients are required to represent the multilayer-wavefunction of different chemical and model systems.
 The following basis sets will be investigated: